ikodotai/bmc/docs/api.rst

 API
 ===

-.. module:: bmmc
+.. module:: bmc

-This documents the different functions and main objects for bmmc.
+This documents the different functions and main objects for bmc.